-- Debug The debug target is configured to build output binaries that are fully debuggable, at the expense of optimization.
-It configures the compiler optimization setting to minimum (level 0), to provide an ideal debug view for code development. - Release The release target is configured to build output binaries that are highly optimized, at the expense of a poorer debug view.
+Debug The debug target is configured to build output binaries that are fully debuggable, at the expense of optimization.
+It configures the compiler optimization setting to minimum (level 0), to provide an ideal debug view for code development.Release The release target is configured to build output binaries that are highly optimized.

+Release The release target is configured to build output binaries that are highly optimized, at the expense of a poorer debug view.
 It configures the compiler optimization setting to high (level 3).